identity2/YARC/devlog.md

 # 2020.07.10
 * Finished deploying on Heroku (for backend) and Firebase (for frontend), some code were modified for deployment in the `heroku-deploy` branch.

+# 2020.07.11
+* Added a Subscribed Only toggle to the front page.